West Norwich Lions History

 The one Founder member still actively involved with the club is Barry Sheldrake.

-We raise money for many charity organisations throughout the year by putting on events in and around the Bowthorpe and New Costessey area.
-Static collections which are well supported by Store management and the public alike outside the shops in and around Bowthorpe and New Costessey.
+We raise money for various charity organisations throughout the year by hosting events in and around the Bowthorpe and New Costessey areas.
+Static collections, which are well-supported by Store management and the public alike, are outside shops in and around Bowthorpe and New Costessey.

 Our big project is the Christmas collections at various stores and shopping areas in our district.